 Buzz and Pete manufactured and sold sporting goods for years.
 As college buddies, they started their business on a shoestring.
 The business grew steadily.
 Unfortunately, Pete died in a skiing accident, leaving Buzz to hold their business together.
 Buzz – and the executor of Pete’s estate, his brother Rob – that is.
 Buzz was uneasy about how Rob’s authority as executor would affect his business.

-An Executor’s Responsibility Over Estate Assets.
+An Executor’s Duties Over Your Estate

 When someone dies, an executor begins the process of settling their estate and distributing their assets.
 It’s best if a valid Arizona Will was left by the decedent.